AmpersandTarski/documentation/intro.md

 ## About Ampersand
-The purpose of Ampersand is to develop information systems by means of business rules.
-In this way, it becomes easier to explain to business-stakeholders how the information system supports compliance to their very own business rules.
+The purpose of Ampersand for you is to develop information systems.
+Ampersand lets you speak the jargon of the business.
+It lets you formalize the rules of the business.
+And it saves you a lot of effort programming this stuff in software, because Ampersand will do that for you.
+The prize for the business is provable compliance of the software to the rules of the business proper.
+How cool is that!

 The design of the Ampersand language has a particular philosophy.
-It consists of the following elements:
+You will work with [business rules](http://www.businessrulesgroup.org/brmanifesto/BRManifesto.pdf).
+This lets you communicate effectively with users and other business stakeholders.
+The language Ampersand consists of the following elements:
 1. The language is **strongly and statically typed**.
 This helps a programmer to write correct code and enables an efficient implementation of that code.
 2. The language is **based on relation algebra**, because relation algebra has two useful interpretations.
 One interpretation is in natural language.
 That helps to involve business stakeholders.
 The other interpretation is working software.
 That is necessary to generate a web application and its database directly from an Ampersand script.
 3. The language is **declarative**.
 This yields clarity in the semantics, which do not rely on side effects.